TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Third Party Websites/Social Networking Sites

-If you choose to use any third party website or service that is integrated with Gigaom, including a third party social networking or blogging site, such as LinkedIn, Facebook, Twitter or WordPress (â€œThird Party Websitesâ€)â€”or if you use any Gigaom application provided through any Third Party Websiteâ€”we may receive Information, including Personally Identifying Information, from such Third Party Websites, including, but not limited to:
+If you choose to use any third party website or service that is integrated with Gigaom, including a third party social networking or blogging site, such as LinkedIn, Facebook, Twitter or WordPress (“Third Party Websites”)â€”or if you use any Gigaom application provided through any Third Party Websiteâ€”we may receive Information, including Personally Identifying Information, from such Third Party Websites, including, but not limited to:

 *   Name
 *   Nickname or Username